 We prefer correction by one of three methods depending upon your age and the depth of the depression.

 If there are prominent bulges the fat, can be brought down and used to fill the depression below the bulge.
 This is a very effective technique.
 For younger patients or those with only a little depression, injections of Restylane, Juvaderm, and more long-lasting, micro-fat transfers are the best options.

 A very knowledgeable, professional and worldly Doctor.
 I had to take my eight-year-old to the office and he was very accommodating.

 We have developed a highly individualized methodical and experience-driven program to customize a treatment designed specifically for you.

-It starts with an online or in person consult.
-Your history such as general health, eyelid problems, visual problems, allergies, dry eyes, will be discussed.
+It starts with an online or in-person consultation.
+Your history such as general health, eyelid problems, visual problems, allergies, and dry eyes, will be discussed.
 Then, an examination of your anatomy and taking of photographs will occur.
 Your goals, along with some of our suggestions, will be noted.
 A treatment plan will then be developed and reviewed with you.

 Westchester County New York and State of New York: Day of Recognition Award for Emergency Roadside Surgery

 The overall cost of an eyelid surgery is affected by anesthesia fees, hospital fees, post-surgery garments, and medications.
 Price is also impacted by medical tests, surgeon’s fees, and the exact techniques employed.

 Contact Dr. Cap Lesesne International Cosmetic Surgery today to schedule a consultation for your eyelid surgery in NYC.
 We will take the time to guide you through the entire process, ensuring results that fully satisfy your aesthetic needs.
 Contact us today!